mschmit88/SObjM/README.md

 #### Boolean matches(List<SObject>, Map<Id, SObject>)

-If you need to check if <b>multiple</b> sObjects meet certain criterias and you also need to check the <b>old version</b> of the sObject, then use this method.
+Use this method, if you need to check if <b>multiple</b> sObjects meet certain criterias and you also need to check the <b>old version</b> of the sObject.

 Example: